 Bonness performs all types of clearing and earthwork.
 Selective clearing may be preferred to preserve desirable vegetation.
 Clearing includes the removal of all unwanted vegetation from your site through burning or mulching and hauling offsite, whichever is the most cost effective.
 All projects are performed with the proper permitting and appropriate methods of environmental protection.

 In Southwest Florida, typical pavement specifications include a stabilized subgrade, a base, and a wearing surface.
-The base is generally constructed of limerock or shellbase anywhere between 4″ and 12″ deep depending on the type of traffic that it is designed to service.
-The wearing surface is most often constructed of asphalt between 1″ and 2 1/2″ thick, again depending on the intended traffic.
+The base is generally constructed of limerock or shellbase anywhere between 4″ to 12″ deep depending on the type of traffic that it is designed to service.
+The wearing surface is most often constructed of asphalt between 1″ to 2 1/2″ thick, again depending on the intended traffic.
 Before the asphalt is laid, the base material must be graded to the proper elevation and depth, followed by rolling and compaction.
 During the entire process, the materials and density of compaction are tested for optimum performance.
 Rough site grading, finish base grading, and final grading are all areas in which Bonness has decades of expertise.

 Many new developments can be designed by a civil engineer so that the existing earth is balanced on the project by utilizing material dug from onsite lakes and retention areas.
-Unfortunately, it is not possible in all circumstances and offsite fill must be brought in to meet the design grades.
+Unfortunately, it is not possible in all circumstances and import fill must be brought in to meet the design grades.
 With many resources available to us, our team will come up with the most cost effective means for providing this service.

 Properties can be returned to their natural state for water management purposes and for restoration of a habitat’s wildlife and plant life.
 Bonness performs this service for governmental agencies throughout Southwest Florida.